spiritu-santi/WernerColors/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Colour palettes inspired by ‘Werner’s Nomenclature of Colours.
+Color palettes inspired by ‘Werner’s Nomenclature of Colours.
 Adapted to Zoology, Botany, Chemistry, Mineralogy, Anatomy, and the Arts.
 By Patrick Syme’.
 The palette represents one of the world’s firs taxonomy of colours (108 in total) and was used by Charles Darwin during travels in the HMS Beagle to describe natural scenes and animals.